oqyh/cs2-Knife-Round-GoldKingZ/README.md

   //Freeze Players On Voting
   "FreezeOnVote": true,

-  //Block Team Changing (To Avoid PickGun) "BlockTeamChangeOnVoteAndKnife": true,
+  //Block Team Changing (To Avoid Loser Switch To Winner Team And Vote) "BlockTeamChangeOnVoteAndKnife": true,

   //Allow All Players To Hear Each Other On Knife Round Only